Wesley So: Career

-Representing the Philippines (2003-2014)
+Representing the Philippines (2003–2014)

 Early years

-He was ten years old when he began competing in junior tournaments.
+So was at the age of ten years old when he began competing in junior tournaments.
 So took first place at the 2003 Philippine National Chess Championships in the U-10s section.
 As a junior player, he also competed in various sections of World Youth Chess Championships, finishing 19th in the U-10s in 2003, 13th in the U-12s in 2004 and fourth place in the U-12s in 2005.
 He also took part in the ASEAN Open U-10s in 2004, securing individual golds in the standard and rapid sections along with team silver medals in the standard and rapid along with winning individual golds in the standard, rapid and blitz sections in the U-12s in 2005.

 Rising to elite status

 So made his tournament debut at the Nice International Open in August 2005, finishing in sixteenth place (from 159) with 4/7.
 He also completed three International Master norms in the space of four months, becoming the youngest Filipino to achieve that status after scoring 5/9 at the Dubai Open, 5½/9 at the San Marino Open and 6½/11 at the Dato Arthur Tan Malaysia Open.
 During this period, So made his first Olympiad appearance on second reserve board at the 37th Chess Olympiad held in Turin in 2006.

 So's form continued with 5½/9 at the Calvia Open, his first GM-norm with 7/9 at the Bad Wiessee Open, tying for sixth with 4/8 at the GMA Presidents Cup in Parañaque and ended 2006 by scoring 6/9 at the Singapore Masters.
 In January 2007, So qualified for the Chess World Cup 2007 via the Zonal tournament held in Phú Quốc, Vietnam, scoring 5½/9.
 Between January 2006 and April 2007, So had increased his FIDE rating by 303 points to 2519.

 In May 2007, he went on to become Philippine National Junior Chess Champion.
 So got his second GM norm by scoring 7½/13 at the 2007 World Junior Chess Championship in Yerevan.
 He achieved his third and final Grandmaster norm on December 8, 2007 at the Pichay Cup International Open (Manila, Philippines), thus becoming the youngest Filipino grandmaster at the age of 14 and the seventh youngest to reach the title.

 January 2008 saw So finish fourth with 7/11 at the ASEAN Chess Circuit event held in Tarakan, Indonesia.
 In April 2008, So shared first place at the Dubai Open, scoring 7/9.
 He also finished in third place with 7/9 at a blitz tournament held during the rest day.
 So then defeated Susanto Megaranto 4–2 in a six-game match as part of the JAPFA Chess Festival held in Jakarta, won the "Battle of Grandmasters tournament" with 8½/11 (+6−0=5) in Manila, came tenth with 7½/11 in the Philippines Open followed immediately with second place at the Subic Open with 6½/9.